Dulwich Hamlet F.C.: Supporters

 Dulwich Hamlet FC supporters in April 2016.
 Flags for Communist Yugoslavia and the National Liberation Committee of Italy can be seen amongst them.

-Dulwich Hamlet supporters are explicitly left-wing in political orientation, with a focus on anti-racism, anti-sexism, anti-fascism, and inclusivity across gender, sexuality, and ethnicity.
+Dulwich Hamlet supporters are explicitly progressive in political orientation, with a focus on anti-racism, anti-sexism, anti-fascism, and inclusivity across gender, sexuality, and ethnicity.
 Fan groups such as The Rabble and the ComFast Chapter combine political messaging with fan engagement, supporting initiatives like fan-funded player signings, LGBT-inclusive events including matches against Stonewall FC, and local charitable projects such as winter clothing collections for Wrap Up London.
 Slogans used by Dulwich fans include "Communism is inevitable" and "Ordinary morality is for ordinary football clubs".
 Politics are visible in matchday culture through banners, chants, and fan activities, while the club maintains affordable ticket prices and encourages community participation.
 Supporters aim to provide an alternative to the commercialised and often aggressive culture found at higher-level professional football, fostering a participatory and locally oriented atmosphere.
 Over time, Dulwich Hamlet has gained recognition beyond its immediate area, drawing comparisons to Germany’s St Pauli for its combination of football support and social advocacy.

 Despite being relegated, Dulwich Hamlet had the highest attendance in the National League South 2022–23, with an average attendance of 2,464.
 The club has gained a reputation for the activist element of their support, with the fans behind the goal going by the nickname of "The Rabble".
 In recent seasons, the Football Club Committee, Supporters Trust and fans have backed anti-discrimination and anti-homophobia initiatives, amongst many other initiatives within the community.

 The efforts made by the club and all of its volunteers to ensure that the club connects with all parts of its local community were recognised in 2016, when they were awarded the Football Foundation Community Club Of The Year at the National Game Awards in London.

 The Rabble has also gained a reputation for creating a party atmosphere during games and a creative and witty approach to songs and chanting.